UFO Hunter Discovers Tunnel On The Moon? Photo From Apollo 15 Goes Viral

 — Queen P (@4Prina) February 3, 2017

 UFO enthusiasts have had a field day with the pictures that have been sent back from Mars by the NASA rovers on the red planet.
 The armchair explorers have gone over many of the NASA pictures studying them for any sign of alien life.
 The reports that have come in since NASA made those pictures available to the general public have been plentiful.
-Everything from a horned reptile-like creature to sculptures and ruins of buildings have been reported, as people see the many shapes on this far away planet as something other than the natural landscape of Mars.
+Everything from a horned reptile-like creature, to sculptures and ruins of buildings have been reported, as people see the many shapes on this far away planet as something other than the natural landscape of Mars.

 Some experts believe that the shapes seen in these Mars pictures that are described as something other than rocks and sand drifts is due to the same phenomenon that allows folks to see familiar shapes in cloud formations.
-According to Earth Sky.org, the name for this is called pareidolia.
-It is a form of apophenia, which Earth Sky.org explains as “a more general term for the human tendency to seek patterns in random information.
+According to Earth Sky, the name for this is called pareidolia.
+It is a form of apophenia, which Earth Sky explains as “a more general term for the human tendency to seek patterns in random information.
 Everyone experiences it from time to time.
-Seeing the famous man in the moon is a classic example from astronomy. ”
+Seeing the famous man in the moon is a classic example from astronomy.”

 [Featured Image by Virginia Mayo/AP Images]